-Founded a mere decade ago (in 2006), the University of California-Irvine’s Sue and Bill Gross School of Nursing has quickly proven to be a cutting-edge facility for nursing education and research.
-At just $12,000 a year, UC Irvine’s undergraduate nursing science program ranks as the 4th best nursing school in the nation for value, and 10th for overall quality (according to NurseJournal.org).
-Nursing research at Irvine is just as notable, with PhD specializations in Health Promotion and Disease Prevention; Disease and Symptom Management; Health Disparities and Diversity; and Health Services and Health Policy.
+Founded in 2006, the University of California-Irvine’s Sue and Bill Gross School of Nursing has quickly proven to be a cutting-edge facility for nursing education and research.
+At less than $16,000 a year, UC Irvine’s undergraduate nursing science program ranks as the 4th best nursing school in the nation for value, and 10th for overall quality (according to NurseJournal.org).
+Nursing research at Irvine is just as notable, with PhD areas of focus in integrative health and wellness promotion, community health, health services and practice, digital technology and health, health disparities and diversity, and more.

 26. Boston College